 Dive instructors also transform lives.
 They help students overcome their fears, take them on exciting adventures, and show them why we need to take better care of our ocean planet.

-How to Become a PADI Instructor
+How To Become a PADI Instructor

-The first step to becoming a scuba instructor is enrolling in the PADI Instructor Development Course (IDC)™.
+The first step to becoming a scuba instructor is enrolling in the PADI Instructor Development Course (IDC).
 Here are a few things to consider before taking the IDC and some commonly held myths about becoming an instructor.

 Firstly, there are a few mandatory requirements to enroll in the IDC: